WWE Rumors: Is Superstar Shake-Up The 2017 WWE Draft? Latest Predictions For ‘Raw’ & ‘SmackDown’ Rosters

 Other superstars that BR brought up include The New Day and The Miz heading to the red brand, while Sami Zayn, who has issues with Stephanie McMahon, could switch over to SmackDown.
 Keep in mind that Zayn had a sincere talk with the new General Manager Kurt Angle backstage, so it’s quite possible that was foreshadowing him leaving Raw next week.
 Zayn has been teased for a move to the other show for months.

 The shake-up also comes a week after some major star power just hit the WWE.
 Just over the past week following WrestleMania 33, both rosters got upgrades in the form of NXT stars debuting or stars returning.
 On Monday Night Raw, former NXT tag team champs The Revival finally joined the main roster.
-Later in the night, Finn Balor made his big return after being out of action since he was injured SummerSlam last year.
+Later in the night, Finn Balor made his big return after being out of action since he was injured on SummerSlam last year.

 Meanwhile, on SmackDown Live, it was Wyatt Family member Erick Rowan returning to join forces with Bray and “Perfect 10” Tye Dillinger getting a debut in a match against Curt Hawkins.
 A bit later in the show, former NXT champion Shinsuke Nakamura made his big debut on the main roster but didn’t wrestle on television.
 It would seem that these various stars are staying put based on where they showed up this past week, but anything’s possible in the WWE.